aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 ### Split a Document by Sections {#split-a-document-by-sections}

 Aspose.Words also enables you to use section breaks to split documents and save them to HTML.
-For this purpose, use **SECTION_BREAK** as the **document_split_criteria**:
+For this purpose, use [SECTION_BREAK](https://reference.aspose.com/words/python-net/aspose.words.saving/documentsplitcriteria/#section_break) as the [document_split_criteria](https://reference.aspose.com/words/python-net/aspose.words.saving/htmlsaveoptions/document_split_criteria/):

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-split_document-SplitDocumentBySectionsHtml.py" >}}

 There is another way to split the source document into multiple output documents, and you can choose any output format supported by Aspose.Words.

-The following code example shows how to split a document into smaller parts by section breaks (without using the document_split_criteria property):
+The following code example shows how to split a document into smaller parts by section breaks (without using the [document_split_criteria](https://reference.aspose.com/words/python-net/aspose.words.saving/htmlsaveoptions/document_split_criteria/) property):

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-split_document-SplitDocumentBySections.py" >}}

 ## Splitting by Pages {#splitting-by-pages}

 You can also split a document page by page, by page ranges, or starting with the specified page numbers.
-In such case the **extract_pages** method can do the job.
+In such case the [extract_pages](https://reference.aspose.com/words/python-net/aspose.words/document/extract_pages/) method can do the job.

-This section describes several use cases of dividing documents by paged using the **Document** class and the **extract_pages** method.
+This section describes several use cases of dividing documents by paged using the [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class and the [extract_pages](https://reference.aspose.com/words/python-net/aspose.words/document/extract_pages/) method.

 {{% alert color="primary" %}}